jlu5/SupyPlugins/README.md

     * ***Requires:*** [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) - install it via `pip install beautifulsoup4` or `apt-get install python-bs4`/`python3-bs4` (Debian/Ubuntu)

 ##### Randomness
-- Random commands for my own personal use; you probably don't want this loaded!
+- Random commands for my own personal use; you probably don't need this loaded!

 ##### RelayLink
 - [LinkRelay](https://github.com/ProgVal/Supybot-plugins/tree/master/LinkRelay) forked into a different name.
 See [RelayLink/README.md](RelayLink/README.md) for more details.
     - **Mainstream development has ceased.
 Any new changes will only be for maintainence purposes/bugfixes.**

 ##### SupyMisc
 - Some assorted commands that don't seem to fit anywhere else.